SunkissedQueen/sunkissedqueen/README.md

 </div>

 ***Guest Speaker Presentation with Women Who Code San Diego:*** `The Power of Accessibility and Creativity : p5.js - Deeper dive into p5.js framework which included a live demo of creating an interactive form used as an icebreaker to encourage team collaboration and user interaction.
-Click the video to view presentation.`
+Click the image to view presentation.`

 <div align="center">